 GuidelineVideo conferencing software Zoom - Use at the University

-Heidelberg University is not offering campus licenses for Zoom.
-Independent procurement of a license is possible through individual departments.
-If you would like to use Zoom, please consult the Guidelines for Using Zoom below.
+Heidelberg University is not offering campus licenses for Zoom, but for Zoom X. If you would like to use Zoom, please consult the Guidelines below.

 These guidelines are largely based on German Guidelines for Using the Video Conferencing System Zoom issued by Freiburg University